Sitin/the-love-geometry/javascript/README.md

 Much better!

 To complete this assignment you should create a component which renders such table according to the currently described structures.
-Which means there may be several such tables at the page.
+Which means there may be several such tables at the page since one story may consist several states.

 To have all possible credits you also have to introduce `mutually` keyword to the love language parser.